TalkShopLive/ios-sdk/README.md

 // Initialize a Collect instance using the current event data and a user ID let collectInstance = Collect(event: eventInstance, userId: "UserId")

-// Track a specific user action by calling the collect method with an action name. collectInstance.collect(actionName: .actionName)
+// Track a specific user action by calling the collect method with an action name and and current video time (in seconds). collectInstance.collect(actionName: .actionName, videoTime: currentVideoTimeInSeconds)
 ```

 ## Run the Tests: